Saurians, the legendary lizardfolk, once ruled an empire that covered all of modern-day Paladium.

 The Saurians worshipped Dagan, demon lord of the depths.
 They believed Dagan’s spirit was contained within a giant snake called Syrax.
 Saurian troops expended great resources to feed Syrax —and Syrax loved the taste of humans.

 It was the amazons, under Queen Hyacintha, that put an end to the Saurian Empire and slew their serpent god.
-The hero Chloe beheaded Syrax and buried its immense body under the earth.
+The hero Chloe beheaded Syrax and left its immense body to rot.

 After their power was broken, the Saurians retreated to the most isolated regions of Paladium, where they remain in small groups.
 They have learned to fear humans and will often flee or dive underwater at the sight of them.
 Thus the Paladians think little of them or consider them a myth altogether.